exasol/exasol-rest-api/doc/user_guide/user-guide.md

 ## Installation

+### Environment

+The REST API needs to be installed on a internet-facing server machine/VM that also has connectivity to the database environment.

 ### Database Side Preparation

 * Create a user in the Exasol database for the API service.
 This user is a service account for Exasol REST API.
 The service account will be used for all connections, therefore grant **minimum** privileges to it.
 We strongly recommend to only grant SELECT on required schemas/tables.
 Please keep in mind that all API users use the same service account.